 You can watch the recording of Cambridge Society of NSW’s Thinking at Twilight ‘The What, Why & How of Positive Psychology’ here.

 Oxford and Cambridge Society of San Diego

-The Oxford and Cambridge Society of San Diego have been holding semi-annual Trivia Challenge Matches with Harvard and Yale for a few years now.
-At their last in-person match at the Shakespeare Pub and Grille on Wednesday, March 11th they saw the Harvard/Yale team win, for the second time in a row.
-In light of the current social -distancing mandate and the likelihood that they would not be able to meet in person for any of our usual events for some while, they decided to have another Trivia Challenge Match much sooner that we normally would, and this time to hold it “virtually”.
+Oxford and Cambridge Society of San Diego have been holding semi-annual Trivia Challenge Matches with Harvard and Yale for a few years now.
+At their last in-person match in March they saw the Harvard/Yale team win for the second time in a row.
+In light of the current social distancing mandate and the likelihood that they would not be able to meet in person for some while, they decided to host a virtual Trivia Challenge Match.

-On Thursday May 21st, as many as 80 OxBridge and Harvard/Yale alumni signed in to a Zoom meeting organized by their new President, John Newsam, (Lincoln College, Oxford) at 7.00pm.
+On Thursday 21 May, up to 80 Oxbridge and Harvard/Yale alumni signed in to a Zoom meeting organised by their new President, John Newsam, (Lincoln College, Oxford).

-The quiz continued for about 2 hours, with a half-time break, with time to confer on the task of naming the ten most populated cities in the world (2 points for each correct answer and one point deducted for a wrong answer).
+The quiz lasted around 2 hours (with a half-time break) with time to confer on the task of naming the ten most populated cities in the world (2 points for each correct answer and one point deducted for a wrong answer).
 See here for the answer.
 After a very closely fought contest, one of the Harvard/Yale teams, aptly named Crimson and Blue, emerged victorious, confirming the Harvard/Yale supremacy, for now, with a third consecutive win.

-The Oxford and Cambridge Society of San Diego, are planning a re-match soon you will be able to find out when by looking at their alumni group event page.
+The Oxford and Cambridge Society of San Diego, are planning a re-match soon.
+Details will be posted on their event page.